Pokomo people: Song and dance

-The Kenya national anthem is an African song whose tune was borrowed from the Pokomo community lullaby.
-This traditional lullaby lyrics are: Bee mdondo bee, mwana kalilani njoo mudye mwana ywehu alache kuliloo.
-Roughly translated, this means, "you animal, you animal, our child is crying, please come and eat it so that it can stop crying."
-The song was composed by Mzee Meza Morowa Galana of Makere village, Gwano in Wenje division.
-The composer (Mzee Meza) died on 12 November 2015 at age 96.
-Pokomo people use music to blend their culture in celebrating harvest, fishing, hunting, wedding, circumcision and when new babies were born.
+The Kenya national anthem is an African song whose tune is based on a Pokomo lullaby.
+The traditional lullaby lyrics are: Bee mdondo bee, mwana kalilani njoo mudye mwana ywehu alache kuliloo.
+Roughly translated, this means, "You animal, you animal, our child is crying, please come and eat it so that it can stop crying."
+The song was composed by Mzee Meza Morowa Galana of Makere village, Gwano, in Wenje division.
+The composer died on 12 November 2015 at age 96.
+The Pokomo use music to celebrate harvests, fishing, hunting, weddings, circumcisions and births.

 Festivals

-Pokomo have only two seasons in namely, Sika and Kilimo.
-They were able to tell by looking into the sky and the moon whether the coming rains are for Mvula ya Masika - short rains, which meant that the community would plant fast-maturing crops or Mvula ya Kilimo – long rains, which meant that the community would plant long-maturing crops and those that require a lot of water to mature, such as rice.
+The Pokomo observe two main seasons: Sika and Kilimo.
+They traditionally used astronomical observations of the sky and moon to predict whether upcoming rains would be Mvula ya Masika (short rains), prompting the planting of fast-maturing crops, or Mvula ya Kilimo (long rains), prompting the planting of long-maturing crops and those requiring substantial water, such as rice.

 Land tenure

-Pokomo land stretches from Mbalambala to Kipini along the River Tana on both sides.
-Largely, the Tana River County land belongs to the Pokomo.
-Land was earlier distributed by the Kijo and Gasa Council of elders to each sub-tribe as indicated in the names of the villages they live in.
-Three types of land tenure systems are practiced among the Pokomo.
-These are:
+Pokomo land stretches from Mbalambala to Kipini along both sides of the River Tana.
+The Pokomo occupy a large portion of Tana River County.
+Land was historically distributed by the Kijo and Gasa councils of elders to each sub-tribe, as indicated by the names of the villages they inhabit.
+Three types of land tenure systems are practiced among the Pokomo: